PennLINC/PennLINC.github.io/docs/meta-analysis/databaseSearch.md

 Saving on this requires multiple steps because you can only export ~2000 records at a time.

-1. To make sure you save all records, on the left hand bar, filter Year to the first half of the years of publication you’re searching for (e.g., 1990-2000).
+1. To make sure you save all records, on the left hand bar, filter Year to the first half of the years of publication you're searching for (e.g., 1990-2000).
 2. Click the checkbox for All Results.
 Click **Export** and select **RIS Format**.
 3. Now, filter for the rest of the years and repeat the steps.
 In Covidence, you will just upload both **.ris** files.